District Choice Overview

 Options High School Student Choice by Region

-District-wide, a greater percentage of Options high school students attend school out of region than both high school and elementary students.
+District-wide, a greater percentage of Options high school students attend school out of region than both other high school and elementary students.
 The Far Southwest Side and Greater Lincoln Park regions both have the greatest percentage of students attending school out of region at 100% because there are no Options high schools in those regions.
-For regions where an in-region Options high school exists, the Greater Milwaukee Avenue and Pilsen / Little Village regions have the greatest percentage of students attending an in-region Options high school.
+For regions where an in-region Options high school exists, the Greater Milwaukee Avenue (67%) and Greater Calumet (61%) regions have the greatest percentage of students attending an in-region Options high school.

 Options High School Student Attendance Type by Region